JoelLindow/checks-for-understanding/module-3/backend/week_1.md

 4. What's a RESTful API?
 How does that look in Rails?
    * An API that sticks to RESTful conventions.
 No custom routes.
    * No custom actions in controllers
+   * There's no real "spec" for it so there can be some gray area.

 5. What is an ORM, what does it stand for, and why is it helpful?
    * A set of libraries/classes that lets tables talk to eachother.
 Can take relational data from tables and provides a map to allow those tables to talk to eachother.